 Baking Tips

-Sheet pan shrimp prep is basically a baked shrimp dish; baking allows you to lock in flavor while avoiding overcooking.
+Sheet pan shrimp prep is basically a baked shrimp dish; baking helps lock in flavor while preventing overcooking.
 When baking shrimp, there are a few things to keep in mind for perfectly tender results:

-- Make sure to lay the shrimp out in a single layer on your baking sheet, giving them room to cook evenly.
+- Make sure to lay the shrimp out in a single layer on your baking sheet, leaving space for even cooking.

 - A light coat of oil or butter will keep them from drying out, and don't forget to season them right before they go in.